• Skip to main content

 Artist Unknown | Island of Melos Greece | Marble | Sully Wing, Room 346

-Venus de Milo is possibly the most famous and sought-after statues in the Louvre, which translates to Venus of (the island of) Melos (in Greece).
-The statue could be one of many goddesses including Venus.
-Our main challenge in understanding who she is lies in her arms which were never found.
+Venus de Milo is possibly the most famous and sought-after statue in the Louvre.
+Translating to Venus of (the island of) Melos (in Greece), the statue could be one of many goddesses including Venus.
+Our main challenge in understanding who she is lies in her arms, which were never found.

 Without historical records, it is normally easy to identify statues based on their symbolism.
 Mercury wears a hat with wings, St. Peter carries keys (who doesn’t?), and Diana a bow.
-Venus, goddess of love, fertility, and of course sex is portrayed half naked which is why it is most likely here.
+Venus, goddess of love, fertility, and, of course, sex is portrayed half naked, which is why it is most likely her.

-However, the Greeks worshipped Aphrodite which means the statue was named incorrectly after the Roman goddess although found in Greece.
-It is a popular conspiracy that she is Amphtrite who is a Greek sea goddess made into a goddess on the Island of Melos (Milo).
+However, the Greeks worshipped Aphrodite, which means the statue was named incorrectly after the Roman goddess despite being found in Greece.
+It is a popular conspiracy that she is Amphitrite, a Greek sea goddess made into a goddess on the Island of Melos (Milo).

 Slaves Michelangelo Louvre